magao-x/handbook/observers/reduction/sparkles.rst

            To obtain sub-pixel precision you have several options:

               - Use the correlation theorem with small discrete FTs or with FFTs, and use a peak finding algorithm (e.g. Gaussian fit or center of light).
 This only kinda works.
-              - Zero-pad the images.
+              - Zero-pad the images before applying the correlation theorem.
 This is brutal.
 If you want 0.1 pixel resolution you need a 10:1 zero pad.
 Don't even try.
               - Use a Matrix Fourier Transform.
 See `this code <https://image-registration.readthedocs.io/en/latest/_modules/image_registration/register_images.html#register_images/>`_ for an example.
                 (note: the chi-squared error estimation available in that package does not seem to be useful for these purposes)